Adding a Reach Message to an On-Call Schedule

 A Reach Message is how SAS relays a caller's message to your on-call staff after we've disconnected the call.
-You can choose to use a standard, pre-recorded message to play for each reach attempt, you can choose to listen to a recording of the call, or you can create a custom message that can include call details.
-We'll look at all three options below.
+You can use a standard, pre-recorded message to play for each reach attempt, you can choose to listen to a recording of the call, or you can create a custom SMS message including the details you need.
+We'll look at all options below.

 In this article we'll discuss: